MicrosoftDocs/azure-aks-docs/articles/aks/howto-deploy-java-wls-app.md

    Merged "<name>" as current context in /Users/<username>/.kube/config
    ```

-1. Next, export the database connection model and save it to `${BASE_DIR}/mystaging/models/dbmodel.yaml`.
+1. Export the database connection model and save it to `${BASE_DIR}/mystaging/models/dbmodel.yaml`.
 The following steps will extract the database configuration model from the ConfigMap `sample-domain1-wdt-config-map`.
 (The name follows the format `<domain-uid>-wdt-config-map`, where `<domain-uid>` is set during the offer deployment.
 If you've modified the default value, replace it with your own domain UID.)

    The data key is `<db-secret-name>.yaml`.
 Run the following command to retrieve the database secret name: